MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Object**

     The `Process Scene Object` that should be in the radius of the `Reference Object`.
-Make sure you add at least the `Process Scene Object` component to this game object in the Unity Inspector.

 - **Reference Object**